evecodes/KoiBotanicalGardens-Website/README.md

  Update 17 - JS media query for changing nav style with observer added.

  Update 18 - Misc adjustments and changes, and added JS for nav and anchor tags.

+ Update 19 - More JS for nav menu added.